Gsssst/Gsssst.github.io/_pages/about.md

   - /about.html
 ---

 I graduated from [Huaqiao University](https://www.hqu.edu.cn/) with a bachelor's degree in Internet of Things Engineering.
-Currently, I am currently pursuing a master's degree in computer science at [South China University of Technology](https://www.scut.edu.cn/new/).
+I am currently pursuing a master's degree in computer science at [South China University of Technology](https://www.scut.edu.cn/new/).

 Research Fields: Video grounding, Multimodal large models, agent development.